 Following from the above, on 8th June 2018, OWDL issued 536,481 shares each to RMB Westport Wings Limited and SB Wings Development Limited thereby diluting Oando PLC's interest to 23.3%.
-Oando Plc ought to have been diluted to 19.45% as of 30 June 2019, had OWDL followed the reduced shareholding percentage of the Borrower described above.

 The effect of the dilution to 23.3% has been accounted for in the audited consolidated financial statements as at 31 December 2018.